tresorama/starter-monorepo-yarn-workspace/README.md

 ## How to create a new workspace

-Create a new folder under `packages`.
+Create a new folder under `packages` or `examples`.
 From there run `yarn init`.

 After that you need to remove `node_modules` from root of monorepo and run `yarn install`.
-This step will make `workspaces` importable in dependencies.
+This step will :
+- make all `workspaces` importable in dependencies in other `workspaces`.
+- install all dependencies of every `workspace`